The Dizzy Patient Evaluation

 ...that started AFTER a boat/plane trip with dizziness described as a rocking sensation that resolves with movement but not when standing or sitting still.
 No ear symptoms at all...

 You may be suffering from Mal de Debarquement syndrome.
 Read more about this problem here.
-Unfortunately, the only treatment (that I'm aware of) is time and displacement exercise (exercise where actual movement occurs like running on the street instead of running on a treadmill).
+Unfortunately, the only treatment (that I'm aware of) is time and displacement exercise (exercise where actual movement occurs like running on the street instead of running on a treadmill) as well as optokinetic head roll exercises.
 It DOES get better with time (though it could be a long time).
 However, be aware that if you get this problem after a cruise trip, you are more likely to get it again in the future.

 Read more about dizziness in general here.